 - 1. Bakshi, Uday A., and Late Ajay V. Bakshi.
 "Electronic measurements and instrumentation", Technical Publications, 2020. - 2.
 Ghosh, Arun K. "Introduction to measurements and instrumentation", PHI Learning Pvt.
-Ltd., 2012. - Doebelin E.O., "Measurement Systems Application and Design", McGraw Hill Publishing Company, 1990.
+Ltd., 2012. - 3.
+Doebelin E.O., "Measurement Systems Application and Design", McGraw Hill Publishing Company, 1990.

-possess knowledge and achieve skills on the following:
+COURSE OUTCOMES: At the end of the course, the student is expected to possess knowledge and achieve skills on the following: